Levens, Cumbria

-Levens is a village and civil parish in the South Lakeland district of the modern English county of Cumbria.
+Levens is a village and civil parish in Westmorland and Furness, Cumbria.
 It lies within the historic county of Westmorland.
 In the 2001 census the parish had a population of 1,007, increasing at the 2011 census to 1,049.
 The village lies 4 mi south of Kendal off the A6 and A590 roads.
 Levens Hall is within the parish.

 Governance

 An electoral ward in the same name exists.
 This ward stretches from Helsington, then south to Heversham.
 The total ward population at the 2011 Census was 2,056.